jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem with Alarm Actions where "The details contain" was not filtering properly when multiple alarms were raised. | DS-687
 Corrected a problem where Statement Waits and Workload Analysis failed to handle embedded CDATA. | DS-672 On the SQL Server \| Performance Health drilldown the scoring algorithm has been revised to make it smarter.
 Previous reporting of incorrect low scores has been corrected. | DS-489
-Corrected a problem wher after migrating the Spotlight Diagnostic Server to another host the Spotlight Statistics Repository Cleaner failed to run.  | DS-413
+Corrected a problem where after migrating the Spotlight Diagnostic Server to another host the Spotlight Statistics Repository Cleaner failed to run.  | DS-413

 {% include links.html %}